-For tens and thousands of hotel linens: is there life after being imperfect?
+For tens of thousands of hotel linens, it must be decided — is there life after being imperfect?

-Founded in 2014, Linens N Love is a student-run nonprofit organization dedicated to collecting and donating to-be-discarded linens from hotels to local shelters, in the form of student-led deliveries and an educational tour of the receiving organization.
+Founded in 2014, Linens N Love is a student-run nonprofit organization I, Vivian Wang, cofounded with May Wang.
+Linens N Love is dedicated to collecting and donating to-be-discarded linens from hotels to local shelters, in the form of student-led deliveries and an educational tour of the receiving organization.